TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.50.md

 ---

-and he shall kill one of the birds in an earthen vessel over running water:
+He shall kill one of the birds in an earthen vessel over running water.